Big Youth: 1970s peak

 By 1972 he had begun working with Augustus "Gussie" Clarke, a teenage producer whose rhythms and singers were more in tune with the vibes on the streets of Kingston, and "The Killer" (on a version of Horace Andy's "Skylarking" rhythm) became his first major Jamaican hit record, soon followed by "Tippertone Rocking".
 Following this, he released the successful "S-90 Skank", featuring a motorbike being revved in the studio, for Keith Hudson's Imbidmts label, versioning the producer's own "We Will Work It Out".
 This became his first Jamaican number one hit, and also featured in a television advert for the Honda motorcycle that inspired it.
 The first album to feature his vocals, Chi Chi Run was produced by Prince Buster in 1972.
 Distinctive musically, his half-sung style contrasting with his contemporaries, he was also visually distinctive, with his teeth inlaid with red, gold, and green jewels.

+During the early 1970s, openly Rastafarian musicians often faced discrimination within Jamaica's music industry.
+In early 1973, Big Youth revealed his dreadlocks during a performance at Kingston's Carib Theatre, drawing an enthusiastic audience response.
+According to music historian Lloyd Bradley, the incident reflected the growing acceptance of Rastafarian culture within Jamaican popular music.

 In 1973, he released his first album entitled Screaming Target, produced by Gussie Clarke.
 The album is still considered as a classic of its genre, featuring rhythms from well-known hits by Gregory Isaacs, Leroy Smart, and Lloyd Parks, among others.
 Around this time, he also notched up some achievements in the singles chart, having seven singles in the chart at one time, and having four singles remain in the top 20 for an entire year.
 Throughout 1974 and 1975, he continued to record for other producers, including Glen Brown ("Dubble Attack"), The Abyssinians ("I Pray Thee"/"Dreader than Dread"), Yabby You ("Yabby Youth" – later known as "Lightning Flash (Weak Heart Drop)"), Bunny Wailer ("Bide"/"Black on Black") and Joe Gibbs ("Medecine Doctor").